-"Lifetime value" is a concept in which the time span during which a customer uses a product is considered to be that product's "lifetime."
+LTV (lifetime value) is a concept in which the time span during which a customer uses a product is considered to be that product's "lifetime."
 The value of the customer to the business in a general sense during the lifetime of that product is raised, allowing the Company to generate sales accordingly during that time.
 The Company's service sales do grow but in the normal growth pattern for services they become profitable only in the second or third year of a three or four-year contract.
 Service quality should be improved so that members are encouraged to buy more products from the same store.
 Of course, member numbers are bigger at existing stores than at new stores.
-New stores should initially
+New stores should initially compete in terms of products sales and then gradually increase the number of customer members from then onwards.